ibuddieat/zk_libcod/doc/added_dvars.md

         * and the jump_... dvars if jump.cpp is compiled.
       * If set to 2 or greater, also overrides jump-related dvars set in jump.cpp.
       * If set to 3, also overrides download-related dvars set in libcod.cpp.
 Note that sending these dvars this way is too late to auto-enable downloading right on a client's first connect.
 Instead, a reconnect is necessary for the client then, if downloading wasn't enabled already in the first place.
+  * `sv_reservedConfigstringBufferSize`
+    * Type: Integer
+    * Default: 256
+    * Min.
+Value: 0
+    * Max.
+Value: 8192
+    * Effect: For map-mod combinations that might exceed the available gamestate data on older game versions (1.0 and 1.2), reserve some buffer for configstrings that are allocated at runtime (e.g., those populated by playFxOnTag or when playing sounds).
+Its value needs to be set higher in case clients with older game versions tend to run into "MAX_GAMESTATE_CHARS exceeded" errors.
   * `sv_timeoutMessages`
     * Type: Boolean
     * Default: True